exo-tech-xyz/gov-v1/README.md

 ### Individual Stake Accounts

 For individual stake accounts not managed by any stake pool program, the system uses the withdraw authority directly as the voting wallet, allowing individual stakers to participate in governance.

 ---

+## Vote Account

+### Stake Calculation

+Vote account effective stake is calculated by summing the individual active stake accounts delegated to the vote account that reads from the Bank's StakesCache.
+This bottom up approach differs from using the value record in Bank's `epoch_stakes` computed at epoch boundary.

+### Missing Vote Account

+If a vote account delegated to is missing (closed by the manager), the system will set the voting wallet to the default address `11111111111111111111111111111111`.
+This implies that the delegators can continue to vote, but the vote account will not be able to vote.

+---